trip6love/Challenge-03/README.md

 # Challenge-03

 The updated Password Generator is finally out!
 All the user has to do is click the generate password button and follow the stated guidelines.
-This will give the user a totally randomized password that fits to his needs everytime!
+This will give the user a totally randomized password that fits to their needs everytime!

 ![Image of Deployed Website](/assets/images/screenshot.png)